2. Australian Consumer Law (“ACL”)

 7.1 If Fontaine is unable to deliver or provide the Products, then Fontaine may cancel any Order by giving written notice to the Customer.
 Fontaine shall not be liable for any loss or damage whatsoever arising from such cancellation.

-7.2 In the event that the Customer cancels delivery of the Products after the Order has been accepted by Fontaine, then the Customer shall be liable for any loss incurred by the Fontaine (including, but not limited to, any loss of profits) up to the time of cancellation.
+7.2 In the event that the Customer cancels delivery of the Products after the Order has been accepted by Fontaine, then the Customer shall be liable for any loss incurred by Fontaine including, but not limited to, a cancellation fee equivalent to 10% of the value of the Order cancelled.

 8.1 All risk for the Products passes to the Customer on delivery.